sinai-sawn-perez/post-install-config/README.md

 <img src="https://github.com/user-attachments/assets/42537132-e1e2-48bc-83ba-8cc7bbfeba2c"/>
 </p>
 <p>
 First sign into the osTicket Agent Page as an admin.
 Begin by selecting the admin panel, then select the Agent tab, then click on Roles.
 From here you can add/delete roles within your company, as well as define those roles and assign them permissions.
-In the example I create a role called Supreme Admin - which has been granted all permissions, though this is not necessary and you can configure your own roles.
 </p>
 <br />